1 in 5 new drivers crash within their first year

 Motor cyclist in the UK have a similar scheme to graduated driver licensing as young bikers are restricted to less powerful bikes.

-It is a startling statistic and providing the right adjustments are made while considering the detrimental affect for young drivers will make our roads safer.
+It is a startling statistic and providing the right adjustments are made while considering the detrimental effect for young drivers will make our roads safer.

 Read more of our latest news.